Nelly-ayebale/pitches/README.md

 <table>
 <tr>
 <td>
- An application that
+ An application that enables a user to create a pitch while logged in, comment on different pitches, add upvotes and downvotes to those pitches and view different pitches as well.
 </td>
 </tr>
 </table>

 ### Setup
 - Clone  the Repository
-- Edit the start.sh file with your api key from the [NEWSAPI website](https://newsapi.org/)
 - Install python 3.8
 - Run chmod a+x start.py
 - Run ./start.py

 ### Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/Nelly-ayebale/News/issues/new) by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/Nelly-ayebale/pitches/issues/new) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/Nelly-ayebale/News/issues/new).
+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/Nelly-ayebale/pitches/issues/new).
 Please include sample queries and their corresponding results.

 ## Built with